openafs-contrib/openafs-robotest/docs/source/guide.rst

 =================

-This guide shows how to quickly create an OpenAFS_ test cell with Vagrant_ and Ansible_ and run `OpenAFS Robotest`_ suite on the ephemeral test cell.
-Ansible Molecule_ is used to run Vagrant, Ansible and execute the tests.
+This guide shows how to quickly create an OpenAFS_ test cell with Vagrant_ and Ansible_, and run `OpenAFS Robotest`_ suite on the test cell.
+Ansible Molecule_ is used to run Vagrant, Ansible, and then execute the tests.

+You can also run Molecule_ to create an OpenAFS cell on existing virtual or physical machines.
+This is a common use case when setting up an enviroment for development.
+You will need to have ssh and sudo access to the existing machines.

 The `OpenAFS Robotest`_ provides a `Cookiecutter`_ template so you can quickly create your initial Molecule configuration files.
 The Molecule_ files may be